Computer Vision Pipeline for Automated Antarctic Krill Analysis: Data and Methods

 As expected, higher image resolutions generally yield lower length regression errors as well as higher maturity stage classification accuracies.
 While the above trend is clear, the results also show that higher image resolutions do not always achieve the higher classification accuracy as can be seen from the maturity column for the Dorsal view images.

 The two confusion matrices shown in Figure \ref{confma} give a detailed visualisation of the maturity stage classifier's predictions.
 Similar confusion matrix patterns are visible across both dataset views.
 The junior maturity stage (class J) is the most predominant one and also achieves the highest classification accuracies in every experiment due to its distinct differences from other classes.
 Other misclassifications follow a predictable patter - there are some misclassfications between MS1 and FS1 maturity stages, as well as between consecutive maturity stages e.g. MA1 and MA2; and MS1, MS2 and MS3.
 We need to note that our ground truth annotations have been provided by a single marine biologist and given the difficulty of establishing krill maturity stage manually, there is a certain level of uncertainty related to the ground truth annotations we used in the above experiments.
 This level of uncertainty cannot be qualified without additional human annotations from other marine biologists \cite{rs12122026}, which would be of course helpful from the point of view of assessing the performance of the automated system in the context of human inter-observer error.
+As the current data was gathered by one marine biologist on board a research vessel, we are unable in this case to provide any inter-observer metrics.

 The length regressor proposed in this study employs the root mean square error (RMSE) loss function \cite{hodson2022root}.
 Consequently, the length regression errors observed in Table \ref{combined_table} and Figure \ref{losses} represent the average millimetric deviation of the predictions.
 Convergence is reached within a few epochs for higher resolution models.
 Lower resolution models take longer to converge, but their performance is on par with higher resolution models.
 The Lateral view on average yields a 2.20 mm error, whereas the Dorsal one, as expected, is slightly higher at 2.39 mm.